 Webinars are open to all Federal employees and partner representatives and there is no cost to attend.

-Managing by Network and the Spotlight Series are cohosted by BLM, USFWS, USFS, and DOI CADR.
+Managing by Network and the Spotlight Series are cohosted by BLM, DOI CADR, NPS, USFWS, USDA FS, and USACE.

 Getting to the CORE of Conflict and Communications (GTC3)

-Build your core knowledge, skills and abilities for managing and resolving conflict.
+Build your core knowledge, skills and abilities for managing and resolving conflict in the workplace.